 FEEL does not have duration literals, although we use boldface duration literals to represent values in the semantic domain.
 Durations can be expressed using a string literal and the duration() built-in function.
-Years and months durations in FEEL can be expressed using either a duration literal (see grammar rule 65) or the duration() built-in function (Semantic domain.
+Years and months durations in FEEL can be expressed using either a duration literal (see grammar rule 65) or the duration() built-in function (S=0.3.4.1.).
 We use boldface years and month duration literals to represent values in the semantic domain.
-We use boldface years within the quotes of the string literal is defined by the lexical space of the XPath Data Model yearMonthDuration datatype.
+The semantic domain iteral format of the characters within the quotes of the string literal is defined by the lexical space of the XPath Data Model yearMonthDuration datatype.
 A years and months duration in the semantic domain is a pair of numbers for the years and months of duration, normalized such that the sum of these numbers is minimized.
 For example, FEEL(duration("P0Y13M")) = P1Y1M.

 The value of a years and months duration can be expressed as a number of months.
 E.g., value{ymd}(P1Y1M) = 13.
-The value{ymd} function is one-to-one and so it has an inverse function value{ymd}-1.
-E.g., value{ymd}-1(13) = P1Y1M.
+The value{ymd} function is one-to-one and so it has an inverse function value{ymd}- 1 .
+E.g., value{ymd}- 1 (13) = P1Y1M.